Bajaj Allianz Life Insurance Products

 The premiums paid for traditional investment policies like term insurance and endowment plans are invested by insurance providers in assets like government securities, corporate bonds and even in equity as per the product.
 Companies have to follow the IRDAI stipulated regulations while investing the premiums.
-In case of Unit Linked Insurance Plans, the premiums are invested in ULIP funds chosen by the policyholder.
+In case of Unit Linked Insurance Plans, the premiums are invested in market-linked ULIP funds chosen by the policyholder.

 If you have a life insurance policy, and if you pass away during the policy term, your nominee will have to file a claim with the insurance provider.
 Once the claim is verified and approved, the insurance company will pay the death benefits that are due under the plan to your nominee, as per the policy terms & conditions and the policy will terminate.

 In most Life insurance plans, premiums are calculated based on a number of different factors such as the age of the applicant, their gender, their lifestyle habits, their occupation and their health history.